speakeasy-api/speakeasy/README.md

-  -l, --lang string      language to generate sdk for (available options: [go, python, typescript, java]) (default "go") -o, --out string       path to the output directory -s, --schema string    path to the openapi schema
+  -l, --lang string      language to generate sdk for (available options: [go, python, typescript, java]) (default "go") -o, --out string       path to the output directory -s, --schema string    path to the openapi schema -y, --auto-yes string  auto answer yes to all prompts
 ```

 For in depth documentation please see our [docs](https://docs.speakeasyapi.dev/docs/speakeasy-cli/getting-started).